SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Manual for module "CMDB"
 =============================================================

 .. warning:: This article is under construction!
-Please DO NOT use any of the instructions below, yet!
+Please DO NOT refer to any of the instructions below, yet!
-             You may cause damage to your system.
+             You may cause damage to your system!
 This article will be finished soon.

 .. contents:: *In this article:*
   :local: